How, when, and why should you use the second-person point of view? But first, what is a point of view (POV)?

 The first-person point of view

-It can also be used for advice in self-help books but is generally seen as a little egotistical.
+You see it used in advice and self-help books, but it is generally seen as a little egotistical.

-However, it can be used in fiction.
+However, it occasionally occurs in fiction.
 Hamlet, by William Shakespeare, is a classic example.

 “I have of late, — but wherefore I know not, — lost all my mirth, forgone all custom of exercises; and indeed, it goes so heavily with my disposition that this goodly frame, the earth, seems to me a sterile promontory.”